Waste Connections (NYSE:WCN) Price Target Raised to $132.00

-Waste Connections (NYSE:WCN) had its price objective boosted by research analysts at Raymond James from $120.00 to $132.00 in a research note issued on Monday, Stock Target Advisor reports.
-The brokerage presently has a “strong-buy” rating on the business services provider’s stock.
-Raymond James’ target price would suggest a potential upside of 14.91% from the company’s previous close.
+Waste Connections (NYSE:WCN) had its price objective raised by equities researchers at Raymond James from $120.00 to $132.00 in a research note issued on Monday, Benzinga reports.
+The firm presently has a “strong-buy” rating on the business services provider’s stock.
+Raymond James’ price target indicates a potential upside of 13.03% from the company’s previous close.

-WCN has been the topic of several other reports.
-The Goldman Sachs Group began coverage on shares of Waste Connections in a research report on Wednesday, April 7th.
-They issued a “buy” rating and a $124.00 price target on the stock.
-BMO Capital Markets boosted their target price on shares of Waste Connections from $118.00 to $120.00 and gave the stock an “outperform” rating in a report on Monday, March 29th.
+Several other analysts have also recently commented on the stock.
+Royal Bank of Canada decreased their price target on shares of Waste Connections from $116.00 to $113.00 and set an “outperform” rating for the company in a report on Thursday, February 25th.
+BMO Capital Markets raised their price target on shares of Waste Connections from $118.00 to $120.00 and gave the stock an “outperform” rating in a report on Monday, March 29th.
 They noted that the move was a valuation call.
-Royal Bank of Canada reduced their target price on shares of Waste Connections from $116.00 to $113.00 and set an “outperform” rating for the company in a report on Thursday, February 25th.
-Finally, Morgan Stanley upped their price target on Waste Connections from $119.00 to $120.00 and gave the company an “overweight” rating in a report on Wednesday, January 6th.
-One investment analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has assigned a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average price target of $115.50.
+The Goldman Sachs Group started coverage on shares of Waste Connections in a report on Tuesday, April 13th.
+They set a “buy” rating and a $124.00 price target for the company.
+Finally, Morgan Stanley raised their price target on shares of Waste Connections from $119.00 to $120.00 and gave the stock an “overweight” rating in a report on Wednesday, January 6th.
+One equities research analyst has rated the stock with a hold rating, eleven have assigned a buy rating and one has assigned a strong buy rating to the company.
+The company has a consensus rating of “Buy” and an average price target of $115.50.

-Hedge funds have recently modified their holdings of the company.
-Norges Bank purchased a new stake in Waste Connections in the 4th quarter worth about $554,073,000.
-Price T Rowe Associates Inc. MD lifted its position in shares of Waste Connections by 11.7% in the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 24,982,516 shares of the business services provider’s stock worth $2,562,425,000 after purchasing an additional 2,617,660 shares in the last quarter.
-The Manufacturers Life Insurance Company boosted its holdings in shares of Waste Connections by 11.3% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 5,578,675 shares of the business services provider’s stock worth $728,129,000 after purchasing an additional 565,514 shares during the period.
-AGF Investments Inc. grew its position in Waste Connections by 56.9% during the fourth quarter.
-AGF Investments Inc. now owns 1,260,923 shares of the business services provider’s stock valued at $129,294,000 after purchasing an additional 457,117 shares in the last quarter.
-Finally, BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its stake in Waste Connections by 29.7% in the 4th quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 1,310,728 shares of the business services provider’s stock valued at $134,390,000 after buying an additional 300,043 shares during the period.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Price T Rowe Associates Inc. MD lifted its position in Waste Connections by 11.7% during the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 24,982,516 shares of the business services provider’s stock worth $2,562,425,000 after buying an additional 2,617,660 shares in the last quarter.
+The Manufacturers Life Insurance Company raised its holdings in Waste Connections by 11.3% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 5,578,675 shares of the business services provider’s stock worth $728,129,000 after purchasing an additional 565,514 shares during the last quarter.
+Norges Bank bought a new stake in Waste Connections during the 4th quarter worth about $554,073,000.
+Nuveen Asset Management LLC raised its holdings in Waste Connections by 5.4% during the 4th quarter.
+Nuveen Asset Management LLC now owns 3,105,013 shares of the business services provider’s stock worth $318,481,000 after purchasing an additional 159,102 shares during the last quarter.
+Finally, BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its holdings in Waste Connections by 29.7% during the 4th quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 1,310,728 shares of the business services provider’s stock worth $134,390,000 after purchasing an additional 300,043 shares during the last quarter.
 Institutional investors and hedge funds own 80.77% of the company’s stock.

 Waste Connections, Inc provides waste collection, transfer, disposal, and recycling services in the United States and Canada.
 The company operates through five segments: Southern, Western, Eastern, Canada, Central, and Corporate.
 It offers collection services to residential, commercial, municipal, industrial, and E&P customers; landfill disposal services; and recycling services for various recyclable materials, including compost, cardboard, mixed paper, plastic containers, glass bottles, and ferrous and aluminum metals.